darceylpcarey/example-branches/README.md

 This repository contains several commits on `master` branch and two on feature branches and helps demonstrate branching and merging Git commands.

 I am going my own way.
-FORK! :fork:
+I want a cookie - chocolate chip! :cookie:

 ## Usage